 |Coordination||Human behavior skills||Color recognition|

 |Finger Dexterity||Social Skills||Problem Sensitivity|

-To promote student growth and success through the knowledge and skills required to achieve their goals in the Dental Health care.
+To promote student growth and success through the knowledge and skills required to achieve their goals in Dental Healthcare.
 (Rev. 08/2017)

 The Santa Fe Community College Dental department is an effective and efficient teaching/learning department, as a leader in fulfilling its community’s dream in allied dental health care.
 (08/2017)

 - Provide students with technical/occupational education and training in preparation for employment in Dental Health Care